 Student Essay Awards is to discover, encourage, and promote the intellectual development of emerging scholars who engage in critical theoretical discussions and/or analyses about feminist/womanist issues concerning women and girls of color in the United States and the diaspora.

-Up to four (4) $500 awards are available for women of color who are current graduate students and members of NWSA.
+One (1) $500 award is available for women of color who are current graduate students and members of NWSA.

 Prize-winning essays will automatically be considered for publication by Frontiers

 peer review process.
 If winning essays are accepted for publication, additional revisions may be required.

 - Submissions must be from women of color who are current (2016) individual NWSA members and currently enrolled in graduate or professional programs.
 Recent recipients of a terminal degree (no later than May 2015) are also eligible to apply.